RemoteSensingTools/vSmartMOM.jl/paper.md

 For historical reasons, much of the scientific work in remote sensing is based on legacy code, written in Fortran or C/C++, mixed with “glue languages” such as Python.
 Researchers who developed these codes also placed greater emphasis on science results than software engineering best practices.
 As a result, many parts of key codebases are aging, convoluted, and hard to improve by both incoming graduate students and experienced researchers.

-Rather than simply *porting* these codes to a new language, **vSmartMOM.jl** entirely redesigns the radiative transfer code from the ground up to include new functionalities like GPU acceleration and automatic differentiation – features that have become computationally feasible and widespread only in the last decade.
+Rather than simply *porting* these codes to a new language, **vSmartMOM.jl** redesigns the radiative transfer code from the ground up to include new functionalities like GPU acceleration and automatic differentiation – features that have become computationally feasible and widespread only in the last decade.

 # Overview of functionality